kailash-manasarovar/statement/docs/timeline/2024/november.md

 ![Power of attorney](../../content/images/polygon/power-of-attorney.jpg)

+#### Travel expenses

+- The lawyer asks for travel expenses to Barcelona and [sends a bill](../../content/images/polygon/cremada-lawyers-madrid.pdf).
+- I'm a bit surprised as I just paid them thousands of euros for their services which I had assumed would include court attendance.

 ### A threat to my brother's life

 - On Sunday 10 November, hackers post a fake account containing a threat to my brother's life.